Medicare Supplement Plans in Kansas

 Medicare pays a fixed amount for your care each month to the companies offering Medicare Advantage Plans.

 These companies must follow the rules set by Medicare.
 Each plan can charge different out-of-pocket costs.

 Part C may require you to obtain referrals for specialists.
 Leaving the service area could mean you’re responsible for 100% of the cost.

 Medigap policies cannot work with Medicare Advantage policies.

 If you have End-stage renal disease (ESRD), you typically can’t enroll in a Medicare Advantage plan.
-You can enroll in a Medicare Advantage Special Needs Plan if the plan specifically serves individuals with ESRD.
+You can enroll in a Medicare Advantage Special Needs Plan if the plan serves individuals with ESRD explicitly.

 Let’s say Dorthy has a Medicare Advantage plan when she takes an ambulance to the hospital.
 Well, the ambulance will cost $265.

 Then the inpatient stay is $250 PER DAY for days 1-7, which could total $1,750 if she stayed a week in the hospital.
 That’s more than the Part A deductible!

 Then every time Dorthy sees the specialist, she pays $30.
 This will add up throughout the year.
 Having a Medigap policy makes it easier to budget for healthcare.
 Pay the premium and relax with the rest.